HOW TO FIND A JOB IN BERLIN

 Recommended reading: So how do you meet people in Berlin?
 My post about making friends in Berlin highlights just some of the methods I used to meet other Berliners from far and wide.

-Berlin has a terrific tight-knit community of newbies who offer support to each other and will often help each other find work.
+Berlin has a terrific tight-knit community of newbies who offer support to each other, often helping each other find work.
 When I first moved to Berlin, I really wanted to meet other people.
 Through following conversations on Twitter, I became aware of a fun “Hamburger Tour of Berlin” event.
 As funny as it sounds, this actually happened and a bunch of people came together to try out different hamburger joints around the city.
 It was at one of these events that I met someone who eventually hired me as a project manager and later on at another company, as a scrum master.

 Some of my top ways to build a network in Berlin:

-- Create or use your existing social profiles – In the minimum, have a LinkedIn profile.
+1) Create or use your existing social profiles – At the minimum, have a LinkedIn profile.
 Use it to connect with local Berliners in the same field or area of expertise.
 Join related groups on LinkedIn and jump in on discussions.
 Be sure to share your related projects and accomplishments if relevant.
 Twitter can also be another great place to tap into the local community and build connections.
 Join Facebook groups, filled with other Berliners looking for jobs and connect with more people there.

-12) Be here physically
+12) Be Here Physically

 Sometimes, it’s as simple as being here.
 This is becoming less of a factor nowadays, but there are still some companies that might not take you too seriously if they see that you live abroad.
-Your chances at scoring a job are far better if you show a local address and phone number on your CV and can be available for in-person interviews.
+Your chances of scoring a job are far better if you show a local address and phone number on your CV and can be available for in-person interviews.

 A lot of companies are recruiting internationally.